FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-10-10-custom-domain.md

 2. Choose a server within your server list.

-3. You will be redirected to the [Console Page](https://client.falixnodes.net/server/console) of your server.
-In the navigation menu, open the "Server Settings" category and navigate to the [Domains](https://client.falixnodes.net/server/subdomains) page.
+3. In the navigation menu, open the "Server Settings" category and navigate to the [Network](https://client.falixnodes.net/server/subdomains) page.

 4. Click the "+ New domain" button.